New Men (Marvel Comics)

 The New Men are a fictional group of characters appearing in American comic books published by Marvel Comics.
 They are depicted as uplifted animals created by the High Evolutionary.

 Publication history

 The New Men first appeared in Thor #134 and were created by Stan Lee and Jack Kirby.

 Fictional group history

-The New Men are the result of Wyndham's first experiments in accelerated evolution.
-When Wyndham learns that Wundagore Mountain (on which his advanced genetics research citadel was based) is the prison of the powerful demon known as Chthon, he decides to train some of his creations in chivalry and battle tactics so that they can oppose Chthon should he ever return where these elite New Men warriors are called the Knights of Wundagore.
-The High Evolutionary equips the Knights of Wundagore with advanced weaponry and armor and gives them flying "atomic steeds" on which to ride.
-He is assisted in this endeavor by the ghost of the 6th century magician named Magnus the Sorcerer.
+The New Men are the result of Herbert Wyndham's first experiments in accelerated evolution.
+When Wyndham learns that Mount Wundagore, the site of his citadel, is the prison of the demon Chthon, he decides to train some of his creations in chivalry and battle tactics so that they can oppose Chthon should he ever return.
+These elite New Men warriors are called the Knights of Wundagore.